 Although lung volume reduction surgery also makes it possible to obtain diaphragm specimens, only very severe COPD patients undergo this type of surgery.
-Therefore, diagnostic-therapeutic thoracotomy is the only approach available for studying moderate-to-mild COPD and normal lung function subjects.
-Accordingly, the population of our study shares a common morbidity: the presence of a localized lung neoplasm.
+Therefore, diagnostic-therapeutic thoracotomy is the only approach available for studying mild to moderate COPD and normal lung function subjects.
+Accordingly, the population of our study shares a common morbidity; the presence of a localised lung neoplasm.
 Nevertheless, we do not believe that this condition has made any significant contribution to the development of oxidative stress in these diaphragms, since extremely restrictive criteria were employed to select our population.
 Another limitation encountered in our study is directly related to the methodologies involved in the in vitro measurements of muscle superoxide anion, which have been challenged on the basis of the potential production of superoxide anion by the redox recycling of lucigenin.
 However, as previously demonstrated [20], we do not believe that lucigenin redox recycling has made any substantial contribution to the superoxide anion concentrations detected in our study.

-In the present study, both patients and controls were recruited over several years.
+In the present study, both patients and controls were recruited over a period of several years.
 In order to avoid unnecessary methodological concerns due to analyses conducted sequentially rather than simultaneously, all muscle specimens were always stored frozen at -80°C until further use in the laboratory.
-Although we acknowledge that freezing and fractionation of the muscle samples might have somehow influenced the superoxide anion measurements, we do not believe that this has had any substantial effects in our study for the following reasons: 1) all superoxide anion analyses were conducted simultaneously for both patients and controls under identical laboratory conditions by the same investigator; 2) a fragment of the muscle specimens was always kept frozen in our -80°C freezer until muscle fractions were obtained and superoxide anion experiments were conducted; 3) fractionation of the muscle samples using specific buffers that do not destroy the different cell compartments was already demonstrated to yield reliable lucigenin-derived chemiluminescence signals [20].
+Although we acknowledge that freezing and fractionation of the muscle samples might have somehow influenced the superoxide anion measurements, we do not believe that this has had any substantial effects in our study for the following reasons: 1) All superoxide anion analyses were conducted simultaneously for both patients and controls under identical laboratory conditions by the same investigator; 2) a fragment of the muscle specimens was always kept frozen in our -80°C freezer until muscle fractions were obtained and superoxide anion experiments were conducted; and 3) fractionation of the muscle samples using specific buffers that do not destroy the different cell compartments was already demonstrated to yield reliable lucigenin-derived chemiluminescence signals [20].
+Further information can be found in the online supplementary material.